DrJupiter/ML-OPS-FINAL-24/README.md

 - **Project Deployment:**

   The model will be served on a FastAPI endpoint, enabling users to upload images for predictions.
+This interaction consists of uploading an image, and then having the probability and the class of the most likely class returned.

+- Main framework

+We will use [Huggingface’s transformers](https://huggingface.co/docs/transformers/index) as our third-party framwork.
+This package is responsible for the model and the training loop.

+- Logging

+During training and validation we use WandB to log our tests and loss.

+model saved on git?

+- Version control

+DVC
+Github

+- Reproducibility

+Docker?

+- Planning

+Github projects

+- Code structure

+CookieCutter

+- Coding

+Pep8
+	typing
+mypy
+ruff

+- Model choice

+VIT transformer

 ## Original Project Description